Neelkachhia/DeepAccel/analysis/scheduler_validation.md

 After adding K-reuse and SRAM capacity constraints, the scheduler still prefers small tiles due to dominant DRAM latency.
 This motivates explicit latency-hiding mechanisms such as double buffering in the next step.

+### Step 9.9 Observation

+Even with K-reuse and latency hiding, small workloads remain latency-bound.
+This motivates multi-tile and multi-operator scheduling to amortize startup costs.